 This is a second poem from a larger collection of mostly new poems.
 I won’t publish them all online: I want them to appear in print.
 But – I want to give people a flavour.
 You can read another, from Penrith, here.

 It is an attempt to write a picture of England in 2017, through a series of poems about place.
 It is based on my travel and research.
-I anticipate that, when complete, there will at least fifty poems.
+I anticipate that, when complete, there will at least a hundred poems.

 This is about Oswald Denniston, my Windrush hero.
 He was very much in my mind while making my work for Estuary Festival last year (pictured below).